-The Federal Reserve Bank of Philadelphia’s Supervisory Research Forum (SURF) and Consumer Finance Institute (CFI) invite you to participate in the latest in our conference series examining emerging trends in the auto lending market.
+The Federal Reserve Bank of Philadelphia’s Supervisory Research Forum (SURF) and Consumer Finance Institute (CFI) hosted their latest event in a conference series examining emerging trends in the auto lending market.

 With more than $1.3 trillion in auto loans outstanding, the auto market and its portfolio trends, risks, and consumer impacts are strategically important to the economy.
 The conference agenda included the status of the auto credit market, industry trends, auto pricing and dealer incentives, competition, and consumer protection.
 The event aimed to provide regulators, industry experts, and academic contributors an opportunity to share insights on the auto market, auto lending, and consumer welfare in an emerging landscape.

 Download the conference booklet for speaker bios and the detailed agenda.

 Download presentations from select speakers

 Auto Lending Under the COVID-19 Environment by Melinda Zabritski, Experian Automotive

 Auto Market Update and Outlook for 2021 and Beyond by Patrick Manzi, National Automotive Dealers Association

 Rise of the Machines: The Impact of Automated Underwriting by Amin Shams, Ohio State University, and Mark Jansen and Hieu Nguyen, University of Utah

 Conspicuous Consumption: Vehicle Purchases by the Credit Constrained by Wenhua Di and Yichen Su, Federal Reserve Bank of Dallas

 Current State of the Used Car Market: Inventory and Valuation by Russ Walsh, Ally Bank